-5Department of Physics, Tulane University, New Orleans, Louisiana 70118, USA
+6Department of Physics, Tulane University, New Orleans, Louisiana 70118, USA

-(Dated: September 9, 2011)
+(Dated: November 22, 2011)

-A multi-branch quantum circuit is considered from the viewpoint of coherent electron or wave transport.
+An open multi-branch quantum circuit is considered from the viewpoint of coherent electron or wave transport, both with and without intrinsic disorder.
 Starting with the closed system, we give analytical conditions for the appearance of two isolated localized states out of the energy band.
-In the open system, using the method of the effective non-Hermitian Hamiltonian, we study signal transmission through such a circuit.
-The super-radiant transition occurs when the average level width becomes comparable to the mean level spacing.
-We consider also the case with on-site disorder and find an analytical estimate, confirmed by numerical data, for the robustness of the isolated states and their role in transport processes.
+In the open system, using the method of the effective non-Hermitian Hamiltonian, we study signal transmission through such a circuit, with an important result of a long lifetime of localized states.
+When the average level width becomes comparable to the mean level spacing, the super-radiant transition occurs.
+In the case of on-site disorder we find an analytical estimate, confirmed by numerical data, for the robustness of the isolated states and their role in transport processes.